DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Experiments

+Finally, we validate the necessity to treat $\vb*{z}_o$ as a pre-condition for pose code generation, by allowing gradients to be backpropagated through the conditioned pose code generation module to $\vb*{z}_o$ instead.
+Tab.~\ref{table:real275_pose_ablation}, 4th and 6th rows, show that pre-conditioning by stop gradient $sg(\vb*{z}_o)$ performs better for rotation error thresholds ${\leq}20^\circ$, demonstrating its recognition of subtle pose differences.

-\paragraph{Contrastive metric learning of latent shape space} Finally, we validate if the contrastive metric learning of the latent shape encoding is helpful.
-To this end, we remove the shape space metric loss $L_{shape}$, and use $\vb*{z}_o$ instead of $sg(\vb*{c}_o)$ in Eq.~\ref{eq:bt} for conditioning the pose code generation.
-The mean average precision reported in Tab.~\ref{table:real275_shape_ablation} shows our shape space metric learning enables significant performance improvement and thus better generalization to unseen objects.
-We also visualize the latent shape space $\vb*{z}_o$ with tSNE in Fig.~\ref{fig:ablation_obj}, for 1,000 samples per category from the CAMERA training data, and 1,000 samples per object for 4 T-LESS objects.
-With the shape space metric learning, we observe much better intra-category clustering and inter-category separation, especially on categories such as the laptop and camera, though we have not explicitly constrained the category-level classification.
-On the 4 T-LESS objects, the introduction of shape prior not only well separates the box-like meshes (Obj-5,6) from the cylinder-like meshes (Obj-17,18), but also recognizes the detailed geometric differences between Obj-5 and Obj-6; in comparison, the shape codes for different objects are mixed together when the shape space metric learning is removed.
+\textbf{Contrastive Metric Learning for Object Shapes } The mAP in Tab.~\ref{table:real275_shape_ablation} (5th, 6th rows) demonstrates our gain from the contrastive metric learning of the shape space, where with the shape loss $L_{shape}$ the generalization to unseen objects is significantly improved.
+We also visualize the shape codes $\vb*{z}_o$ with t-SNE in Fig.~\ref{fig:ablation_obj}, for training samples from the CAMERA objects and 4 T-LESS objects.
+With shape space metric learning, we observe much better intra-category clustering and inter-category separation on CAMERA, though the network is unaware of category labels in this setting (setting III).
+For the T-LESS objects, the introduction of $L_{shape}$ not only well separates the box-like objects (Obj-5,6) from the cylinder-like objects (Obj-17,18), but also recognizes the detailed geometric differences between Obj-5 and Obj-6; in comparison, the shape codes for different objects are mixed together without shape space metric learning.